privly/privly-applications/development.md

 Mobile applications use an authentication token (essentially an API secret token) to gain access to the user's account.
 This is all handled by the `network_service.js` file without you needing to worry about it.
-Keep in find that if you need an authentication scheme, you will need to support the auth_token or implement the auth scheme inside the injectable application.
+Keep in mind that if you need an authentication scheme, you will need to support the auth_token or implement the auth scheme inside the injectable application.